I sat on a blanket in my friend’s yard watching my 6 year old twins run and climb with ten other children on an unseasonably warm fall day.

 Or maybe it was because I heard about the “evils” of public school at homeschool conferences in or in overheard discussions from parents.

-While I was growing up, comics like the one above scared me yet also created a smug sense of security and self-importance.
-Those pieced, spiked, belly-showing, long-haired “creatures” could not be my friends.
+Those pieced, spiked, belly-showing, long-haired public schooled “creatures” could not be my friends.
 Oh, I should love them, but from afar, at arms length, as people that should be witnessed to because if they went to public school, they obviously did not know Jesus.
 But I had to be careful because their bad influence might rub off on me.

 I even treated the kids I interacted with at church like this.
 We were the only homeschooling family in our large church and, to be honest, I was really weird.
-I mean, I wore a pinafore with 4 inch lace frills (that I sewed myself!) to church…when I was in 8th grade.
+I mean, I wore a pinafore with 4 inch lace frills (that I sewed myself!) to church…when I was in 8th grade (I was low on the social totem pole).

 But there were sweet, kind girls that invited me to their birthday parties and for sleepovers.